MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/console-level-changes.md

 ---
 ms.assetid: 8ab415e9-b004-42eb-b12e-51d24f3f3de9
-title: Console level changes for gMSA in Operations Manager
+title: Console level changes for gMSA in System Center Operations Manager
 description: This article details the console level changes that are required to use group managed service accounts (gMSA), a new feature supported in Operations Manager 2019 UR1.
 author: JYOTHIRMAISURI
 ms.author: v-jysur